-The busiest traveling day of the year may have come and gone, but you still have more car adventures ahead of you this holiday season.
+The busiest traveling day of the year may have come and gone, but you still have more car adventures ahead of you this summer.
 If you’ve ever tried to grab a snack on the go, you know that driving and eating isn’t always easy.
 We’re here to change that because we believe that you shouldn’t have to lower your food standards just because your traveling.
-These 18 snacks are the best foods to dive into on your next road trip, or morning commute.
+These 19 snacks are the best foods to dive into on your next road trip, or morning commute.
 Happy dining and driving!

 Popcorn is a great choice for the car: You can take a handful and concentrate on the road without much fuss.
 This recipe with Parmigiano-Reggiano cheese and aromatic extra-virgin olive oil with freshly ground black pepper is way more delicious than the standard stale bagged version you’ll find at the gas station.